JPVenson/DataAccess/README.md

 		List<Foo> foos = layer.Select<Foo>();

 This will Create a DB connection, Enumerate all propertys or call a factory, to create a Select Statement, then execute this statement and load the propertys back into the object via reflection or Factory.

+Performace.

+Performace is also very importend.
+The Solution contains a Console application that will access your localdb to create test tables and insert and select from and to it.
+Then it will generate a small report with the times.
+Compare it to Dapper or EF.

+Extend it.

+You can add any Database as long as you impliemnt the IDatabaseStrategy for it.
+There are default implimentations for MsSql, MsSql and Untested for Odbc and OleDb.
+The ORM is desgined to word on top of this Ado.net implimentations.
+You can use the Ado wrapper as Usual by using the Database property of DbAccessLayer or simply by creating the IDatabase implimentation.

+QueryBuilder.

+There is a implimentation that is not using IQueryable but IEnumerable.
+There is also an Unsupported IQueryable implimentation but its constructor is marked as Obsolete.
+The working implimentation uses Extention mehtods to write SQL confrom strings into a list.
+At the end the string are parsed with parameter optional and then the statement can be executed syncronly or asyncronly by enumerating the collection.

+	Example:
+	var withParamerters = new DbAccessLayer(DbAccessType.MsSql, "")
+                .Query()
+                //Create a new Query object that handles all calls .Select<Foo>()
+                //Create a select query for type
+                .As("s")
+                //add the "AS (alias)" query part
+                .Join<Foo, Foo>(TJoinMode.Left)
+                //add a Join on a table by using the TJoin for left joins .Where("", new { param = 1 })
+                //For allmost all mehtods we can overhand a dynamic object for paramethers it is not
+                //Importend where we do that they are handled globaly .InBracket(s =>
+                {
+                    //This is for a better readability everything inside this action will be wrapped into "( )" s.QueryD("s.Id < @param");
+                    //We can also add anything with QueryD QueryQ and Query s.Or("s.Name CONTAINS @param2");
+                    //Create an Or statement
+                })
+                .WithParamerters(new { param2 = "test" });
+        //We can also add the paramthers at the end or when every we would like to

+        var compileFlat = withParamerters.CompileFlat();
+        //This will return as a local compiled statement from this query without executing on server Console.WriteLine(compileFlat.Item1);

+	Output:
+	SELECT ID, Name FROM Foo AS s
+		LEFT JOIN Foo ON Foo.ID = Foo.FK_Self
+		WHERE ( s.Id < @param OR s.Name CONTAINS @param2 )

+	We could also call ToArray() or To List or loop throu it inside an ForEach.

+            foreach (object withParamerter in withParamerters)
+            {
+                Console.WriteLine(withParamerter /*this is still an object*/);
+            }
+        To create a strongly typed Query just call foreach (Foo withParamerter in withParamerters.ForResult<Foo>();)
+            {
+                Console.WriteLine(withParamerter /*this is now casted to Foo*/);
+            }
+        at the end just before executing.

+        Future:

+        I am currently working on some TCP intirgration for Realtime state changeing.
+The Project will be partial OpenSource 	because the TCP wrapper isn't for now.